-- DynamicsAX - Change the state of the software before cancelling. - E.g., open a form and enter information, then close it. - Opened a pop-up within a form, then closed the form while pop-up was open. - App crashed because pop-up was still open. - After opening "User Setup" form, they left it open and switched to a different module. - Crash when they clicked Setup form's cancel button.
+- DynamicsAX - Change the state of the software before cancelling. - Opened a pop-up within a form, then closed the form while pop-up was open. - App crashed because pop-up was still open. - After opening "User Setup" form, they left it open and switched to a different module. - Crash when they clicked Setup form's cancel button.